Sniper711/2019-DL-Beginners-NVIDIA-GPU-accelerated-Platform-in-an-instant/README.md

 ___
 # Starup Option 1: Local use, by default.
 **Download, Recover, and Use it no-brainer:**
-1. NVIDIA highend GPU.
+1. NVIDIA highend GPU Graphic Card.
-2. Download 2019 new image file
+2. Download 2019 new image file (22GB)
 3. Recover with Acronis True Image application, on a high speed USB Disk or HDD/SSD Disk.
 4. Set motherboard BIOS to boot from recovered high speed USB Disk or HDD/SSD Disk.
 5. Boot PC and ready to use.
 So Easy!